 Only hours before writing these words, I witnessed the most powerful thunderstorm of my life.
 I am still permeated by feelings of both fear and fascination.
 I am overwhelmed by the character of what I experienced last night.
 The scent of the storm still lingers in the air.

 After an exhausting day, we decided that we wanted to sleep under the stars.
-We pulled out our sleeping bags, blew out the candle and moved as close together as possible.
-I don’t have a pillow, so I take my backpack.
+We pulled out our sleeping bags, blew out the candle, and moved as close together as possible.
+I do not have a pillow, so I take my backpack.
 I feel sardine cases on my head.
 It is not comfortable.
-I don’t care though.
+I do not care, though.

-At this moment ego, status, money is of no importance.
+At this moment, ego, status, or money is of no importance.
 My newfound friends fall asleep.
 There is nobody to impress here.
 No need to pretend.
 I let my guard down.

 It is a whimsical night.
 My thoughts drift.
-I watch the trees, in the background.
+I watch the trees in the background.
 They gloom weirdly in the moonlight.
-They don’t care.
-They don’t judge me.
+They do not care.
+They do not judge me.

-I can’t help but think about why I wanted to start to vagabond in the first place.
+I cannot help but think about why I wanted to start to vagabond in the first place.
 Maybe I wanted to escape.
 Maybe I wanted to become more special.
-I unsure at this point.
-I know however that I am no longer waiting live.
+I am unsure at this point.
+I know, however, that I am no longer waiting live.
 My journey has started.

 I know that years from now, I will still remember this moment of my life.

 I will say that once I was young.
 That once I was impossibly young.
 That I slept under the free sky.
 That I loved.
 That I lost.
 That I lived.

 A conversation I had some time ago pops up.
 I talked to a young poet, we talked about humans constant craving for external validation.
 A drive to be special.
 A drive to be more.
 Nobody leaves this earth unscarred I feel.